Winter 2024 Computer Classes

 The Alpena County George N. Fletcher Public Library offers computer classes that meet the need of most of our library patrons.
 Whether you are a beginner in need of basic computer or internet skills or desire to gain skills for the job market we have you the patron in mind.

 Registration is required.
-To register fill out this form.
-Please call 356-6188 Ext #20 for more information.
-Classes begin at 1 p.m., unless otherwise noted, in the MakerLab.
+To register fill out this form or call 356-6188 Ext #20.
+Classes begin at 5:30PM, unless otherwise noted, in the MakerLab.
 Classes are free of charge.

 Introduction to Windows 11